byme8/ZeroQL/README.md

 }
 ```

-and we want to execute the following query:
+and we want to execute the query like that:
 ``` graphql
 query { me { id firstName lastName } }
 ```

-We can do it like that:
+Here how we can achive it with ZeroQL:
 ``` csharp
 var httpClient = new HttpClient();
 httpClient.BaseAddress = new Uri("http://localhost:10000/graphql");